 All of the above courses must have been taken at an accredited college.

 All students who meet Milestone III requirements with the exception of passing scores on one required Praxis II exam, may begin the appeal process by submitting a current transcript, a copy of all Praxis II scores required for certification, a completed Appeals Application Form, and two letters of support from faculty.

-All decisions regarding appeals will be made by the Appeals Committee of the School of Education.
+All decisions regarding appeals will be made by the Appeals Committee of the College of Education.
 The student will be notified in writing of the committee’s decision.